DON’T MISS

 • A form of ID such as a passport.

-• If you are a non-EU, EEA or UK citizen, a pass certificate for a theory test, practical test, or both completed recently.
+• If you are a non-EU, EEA or UK citizen, a pass certificate for a theory test, practical test, or both, completed recently.

 Once your application is complete and has been accepted, you will be issued with a Swiss driving licence.
-The licence can be sent to your address in the post or picked up from your local traffic office in the capital of your county.
-Please be aware that you must surrender your foreign driver’s licence, which will either be sent back to your country of origin or destroyed.
+The licence can be sent to your address in the post or picked up from your local traffic office in the capital of your canton.
+Please be aware that you must surrender your foreign driving licence, which will either be sent back to your country of origin or destroyed.

 What is the cost of exchanging a licence in Switzerland?

-Renewing a driver’s licence in Switzerland
+Renewing a driving licence in Switzerland

-The only occasion when you will have to renew a Swiss driver’s licence is when you reach the age of 75.
+The only occasion when you will have to renew a Swiss driving licence is when you reach the age of 75.
 At 75, you will receive a letter from your local traffic office which will invite you for medical screening and an eye test.
 These tests are done to ensure that you still have the capacity to drive a vehicle safely.
 Thereafter, these tests are done every two to five years depending on your canton of residence.

 Renewing a foreign driving licence in Switzerland